wizarddata/Ergo-S-1/README.md

 _Other useful stuff (Purchase list, Printable tenting stand, etc.)_: https://github.com/arcanemachine/Ergo-S-1-Extras

-**Similar projects and forks**
-  - [Ergo-V-1](https://github.com/VPavliashvili/Ergo-V-1) A wired QMK based version of this keyboard with some modifications
+_Similar projects and forks_: [Ergo-V-1](https://github.com/VPavliashvili/Ergo-V-1) A wired QMK based version of this keyboard with some modifications

 **What Is it?**
 >The Ergo S-1 is a fully wireless, split ergonomic keyboard that is compatible with cherry/gateron switches and cherry/oem/dcs keycaps.
 It runs on the fantastic ZMK firmware.